NYPL/discovery-api-indexer/README.md

 # Discovery API Indexer

-This app pulls data from the Discovery store (aka PCDM Store) and pushes it into one of a number of Elasticsearch indexes powering the Discovery API.
+This app pulls data from the Discovery store (aka PCDM Store) and pushes it into the Elasticsearch index that powers the Discovery API.

 ## Installation